Norkart/SLDexit/README.md

 -	Type describes if it is a polygon (fill), line, text(symbol) or point(symbol)
 -	Source-layer refers to the vector tile layer-id
 -	Minzoom and maxzoom defines what zoom level the style is visible
--	"paint» and "layout» are objects with different attributes that describes how the layer is drawn/how it will look
+-	"paint» and "layout» are objects with different attributes that describes how the layer is drawn (how it will look)

 <a name="The SLD-files and the conversion"</a>
 ## The SLD-files and the conversion